 Schwiegerath-Head’s success isn’t just being celebrated at Seminole State.

-“We couldn't be happier for Danielle to be the winner of this contest,” added Shepherd of Orlando City.
+“We couldn't be happier for Danielle to be the winner of this contest,” said Callum Shepherd of Orlando City.
 “Danielle has a powerful story, with an unmatched determination to beat the odds and prove narrow perspectives wrong.
 She fully deserves this, and we couldn't be happier for her and her family.”